-- Why; unless to do so would undermine the operation of an exemption you are relying on, e.g. by tipping of a data subject about a journalistic investigation; - that there is a right to complain to the ICO or another supervisory authority; and - there is a right to seek court enforcement.
+- why unless to do so would undermine the operation of an exemption you are relying on, e.g. by tipping of a data subject about a journalistic investigation; - that there is a right to complain to the ICO or another supervisory authority; and

-Right of access
+Right of access right to seek court enforcement.